The overall vision of a Bairns’ Hoose (Barnahus) in Scotland is that:

 The Scottish approach to Barnahus

-Scottish Ministers have agreed the Scottish Government’s ambition for the scope of Bairns’ Hoose eligibility.
+Scottish ministers have agreed our ambition for the scope of Bairns’ Hoose eligibility.
 This recognises the evolving policy context and issues associated with that.
 We aim to include:

-- all children in Scotland who have been victims or witnesses to abuse or violence, which has caused or likely to cause significant harm
+- all children in Scotland, who are believed to have been victims or witnesses to abuse or violence, which has caused or likely to cause significant harm

 - children under the age of criminal responsibility whose behaviour has caused significant harm or abuse